mcox3406/shepherd/README.md

 ## Environment

-`environment.yml` contains the conda environment that we used for training and running ShEPhERD.
+`environment.yml` contains the conda environment that we used for training and running *ShEPhERD*.

 **We** followed these steps to create a suitable conda environment, which worked on our Linux system.
 Please note that this exact installation procedure may depend on your system, particularly your cuda version.